stegon98/Video-Face-Recognizer/README.md

 / home / stegon / PycharmProjects / IMAGES / -> path of image to search
 / run / media / stegon / DISK1 / VIDEOS / -> path of video sources
 / run / media / stegon / DISK1 / VIDEOS_OUTPUT / -> path of output video (folders with actor's name will be created and videos                                                                           will be inserted inside)
-/ home / stegon / PycharmProjects / LOADER / -> path of extracted frame of video
+/ home / stegon / PycharmProjects / LOADER / -> path of extracted frame of video (Deprecated)

 If there are more images with the same name but with a different extension, the matches will be added together, for greater precision it would be better to have more images per actor